je-suis-tm/web-scraping/README.md

 Big companies like Facebook or Twitter use a slightly different approach called CSRF token.
 The website sends a token to you before sign-in.
 You will have to carry that token to log in.
 There will be no more token assigned to you after authentication because the cookies will take care of everything.
 Think of it as buying TTP in Madrid, once you tap it on the card reader to pass the gate, you do not need it to visit any station or exit the metro system.

 Let’s look at a simple case, a website called CQF.
-This great website has many free reports and videos on quantitative finance.
+This great website features many free reports and videos on quantitative finance.
 But, there is always a but, the annoying part is resources are exclusive to registered users.
 Thus, we will be forced to include the login part in our python scraper.
 As usual, we always take a quick look at the website before coding.
 When we log in, we need to inspect element to seek for the login activity (if you forget how to do this, please refer to chapter 2 in the beginner level).
 There are quite a few activities when we log in, right?
 The quickest way to distinguish the login from the rest is to search your username and password.
 Usually, username and password are unhashed.

 Now that we have located the login activity, there are three key things we need to keep an eye on.
 The first one is Request URL.
 It will be the URL we post our form to.
 Pay attention to Request Method.
 The login is often POST method, rather than GET method.